 Use of mobile communication and Internet for distribution of textual and visual information.

-Please note!
-Use of mass media (such as national or local media, local radio, commercial boards, leaflets, advertisements, speeches by celebrities, websites, blogs, and electronic forums) can be effective for working with the general public, e.g., to form positive public perception of harm reduction programmes, rather than with PWUD.
+Note: Use of mass media (such as national or local media, local radio, commercial boards, leaflets, advertisements, speeches by celebrities, websites, blogs, and electronic forums) can be effective for working with the general public, e.g., to form positive public perception of harm reduction programmes, rather than with PWUD.
 Poorly thought-out use of such media may result in further stigmatisation of PWUD and waste of precious resources that could otherwise be spent on more effective interventions.

 CLM Data Collection Tools: Prevention Communication